-We use them to share, to connect, to argue and to show love.
-And yet we often speak without noticing the words we use and what they mean.
-There is a message that is woven through the movie and shone like a bright light in a scene where Harriet becomes a disc jockey.
-She leans forward to the microphone and says
+Words have such a profound ability to create an impact.
+We use them to share, connect, argue, and show love.
+And yet we often speak without noticing the words we use and their meaning.
+A message is woven through the movie and shines like a bright light in a scene where Harriet becomes a disc jockey.
+She leans forward to the microphone and says,

 Everything in my life that matters involves a real human being.
 Someone with dreams for themselves, for the people in their lives.
 They have memories that have instilled wisdom.
 Their lives inspire something incredible in the world and create possibilities for themselves and others.
 There is nothing at all “satisfactory” about that.
-When my children go into the world taking steps to reach their dreams there is nothing “pleasant” about it.
+When my children go into the world taking steps to reach their dreams, there is nothing “pleasant” about it.

-What I really mean to say
+What I mean to say

-So what do I really mean to say?
-What words could possibly design a possibility for a “day that matters”?
+So what do I mean to say?
+What words could design a possibility for a “day that matters”?
 Words that add light to the fire within?
-That lift a person up to the best selves?
+That lifts a person to the best selves.
 What words would allow me to honor all of that?

-I’m still working on that and I am sure over the interactions of the coming weeks I will discover ways to truly bring my real meaning to life.
-In the meantime, I wish for you that challenges everything you think is possible for yourself to be more than you can currently see possible.
+I’m still working on that, and I am sure I will discover ways to truly bring my real meaning to life over the coming weeks.
+In the meantime, I wish you a day that challenges everything you think is possible for yourself.
+One where what you believe is available to you turns out to be much more than you can now see the potential.